 Featurewise Code 50 combo is a great one.
 It has a LED screen for ease of use, footswitch input, headphone output, etc. Also, I love how you can choose effects and amps.
 It reminds me of the pedalboard.
 Includes 14 preamp and 4 power amp sections, different speaker emulations, and 20+ digital effects.

 The amp tones this combo offers are really good.
 But my favorite tones are clean and crunchy.
 Heavy tones are not bad but not as good as in other similar combos.
 Perhaps it’s my taste.
 Other than that this is a good-sounding amplifier with very cool features.

 10. Vox VX50 GTV

 Vox VX50 GTV is an interesting combo amplifier.
 It is a member of small, 8” speaker amplifiers which include acoustic and keyboard amps.
 This particular one is a guitar amplifier with a power of 50 watts.
 Like the Vox Cambridge series, these amps use Nutube technology and have very similar options.

 Many features and layouts are similar to Cambridge amps.
 You can save presets, use different amp sounds, have a line input, and all the effects found in Vox Cambridge amplifiers.
 It’s just a smaller amp with a smaller speaker.
 Also, you can use the full or half power of the combo.
 Another great feature is the onboard USB audio interface which creates seamless connectivity with your DAW.

-Well, these modeling amplifiers are just the best for 2022 in my opinion.
+Well, these modeling amps are the best options in my opinion.
 All of them offer amazing features and sound quality.
 These combo amps can be used to record music in your home studio, practice your favorite riffs, or even play in small venues.
 Some combos have better clean sound than others but some are great for heavy tones.
 Depending on what you play you can choose accordingly.
-There are many other digital guitar combos but I think nothing beats these ten.